pooja2apr/lockme/README.md

 Project name:

-Digitizing of LockedMe.com
+Digitizing of VirtualKey LockedMe.com

 Project Description:

-This project is about developing a prototype for LockedMe.com.
+This project is about developing a prototype for VirtualKey -LockedMe.com.
 In this application user will be able to create a new file ,delete a file,search a file .
 User will be provided with a welcome screen and menu with options to perform different options.
 1>Project name/Developers details